TheMaxmillanRies/Style-Transfer-Computer-Vision/README.md

 ### Motivation for this contribution:
 Since the first contribution didn't take us a lot of time (it was done in the first 2 weeks of the course), we wanted to try to expand on the work of ST-VAE.
 Figuring out if another architecture for the autoencoder will drastically change ST-VAE's ability to transfer style from one image to another.
 More specifically,  we wanted to see if residual connections of a ResNet-50 autoencoder affect the quality of the image, compared to the usage of a VGG network.
 We chose to replace the Image Autoencoder from a VGG-19 network to a ResNet-50 network (without the fully connected layers).

-We chose ResNet-50 for two reasons, it is relatively a small architecture and there are several pre-trained ResNet-50 architectures available online that we can use for quick tests.
+We chose ResNet-50 for three reasons, it is relatively a small architecture and there are several pre-trained ResNet-50 architectures available online that we can use for quick tests.
 We first wanted to train this variation of the architecture ourselves but unfortunately, we couldn't do that.
 More information about this will be discussed later in the blog.

 ### Building a custom ResNet-50 AutoEncoder:
 To fulfill this step of our process, we coded our own version of ResNet-50 AutoEncoder.
 Fortunately, the main building blocks for ResNet-50 are available on GitHub (especially for the encoder part of the Autoencoder).
-We, quickly, built the encoder then we dived in to build the reverse fo the encoder to create the decoder part.
+We, quickly, built the encoder then we dived in to build the reverse of the encoder to create the decoder part.
 This has proved to be a little bit difficult but, fortunately, we were able to finish it succefully.

 ### Connecting the custom ResNet-50 AutoEncoder to the ST-VAE architecture:
 The main and next challenge was connecting our custom built ResNet-50 autoencoder to the input and output of the VLT in the ST-VAE.
-It consisted of connecting the latent space manipulations performed by both the vLT and the Variational Module with the new latent space dimensions provided by the ResNet encoder.
-Unsuprinsignly, the output of ResNet-50 encoder is different than the one used by VGG-19.
-Therefore, we had to to change the loss function slightly to be able to work with the new dimensions of the ResNet encoder.
+It consisted of connecting the latent space manipulations performed by both the VLT and the Variational Module with the new latent space dimensions provided by the ResNet encoder.
+Unsurprisingly, the output of ResNet-50 encoder is different than the one used by VGG-19.
+Therefore, we had to overhaul the entirety of their latent space code base, effectively altering the loss functions, as well as the latent space dimension manipulations.
 We tried to limit the changes to the loss function to be able to compare the results of the paper to the new variantion we have built.
 In a similar fashion, we had to change the dimensions of the output of the loss function to be compatible with the input of the ResNet-50 decoder.
 This part of the project proved to be one of the most difficult ones and took us most of the time during the time of the project.
+Additionally, the VLT module made use of specific dimension squeeze() and unsqueeze() methods, which were not compatible with the ResNet-50 latent space.
+This change was also difficult to correct for, as our initial solutions, while valid mathematically, produced noise-only outputs.

 ### Running and testing the new variation of the ST-VAE architecture: